Live in Las Vegas (Dave Matthews and Tim Reynolds album): Vinyl release

-A 7" vinyl release of the song Squirm, with Lying in the Hands of God as the B-side was released on April 17, 2010 for Record Store Day.
+A 7" vinyl release of the song Squirm, with Lying in the Hands of God as the B-side was released on April 17, 2010, for Record Store Day.

 Video releases

-On June 25, 2010, Funny The Way It Is (performed on the Live in Las Vegas live album) was released as a high definition video for the official Dave Matthews Band iPhone app.
-On September 1, 2010, a video of "Grey Street" being performed was released on the official app.
-For the 2010 holiday season, the Live In Las Vegas video of Christmas Song was released through the Dave Matthews Band website.
+On June 25, 2010, "Funny The Way It Is" (performed on the Live in Las Vegas live album) was released as a high definition video for the official Dave Matthews Band iPhone app.
+On September 1, 2010, a video of "Grey Street" was released on the official app.
+For the 2010 holiday season, the Live in Las Vegas video of "Christmas Song" was released through the Dave Matthews Band website.

 Grammy nomination

 The piece "Kundalini Bonfire" was nominated for a Grammy Award in the category of Best Rock Instrumental Performance but ultimately lost to the Jeff Beck's "Hammerhead".